manojnathyogi/Equitable_AI_Dermatology-TeamGlycolic/README.md

 ## **📈 Results & Key Findings**

-**Describe (as applicable):**

-* Performance metrics (e.g., Kaggle Leaderboard score, F1-score)
+**Performance metrics** (e.g., Kaggle Leaderboard score, F1-score) Kaggle Leaderboard F1-Score: 0.61
-* How your model performed overall
+* How your model performed overall [to be updated]
-* How your model performed across different skin tones (AJL)
+* How your model performed across different skin tones (AJL) [to be updated]
-* Insights from evaluating model fairness (AJL)
+* Insights from evaluating model fairness (AJL) [to be updated]

 **Potential visualizations to include:**

-* Confusion matrix, precision-recall curve, feature importance plot, prediction distribution, outputs from fairness or explainability tools
+* Confusion matrix, precision-recall curve, feature importance plot, prediction distribution, outputs from fairness or explainability tools [to be updated]

 ---

 ## **🖼️ Impact Narrative**

-1. What steps did you take to address [model fairness](https://haas.berkeley.edu/wp-content/uploads/What-is-fairness_-EGAL2.pdf)? (e.g., leveraging data augmentation techniques to account for training dataset imbalances; using a validation set to assess model performance across different skin tones)
+1. What steps did you take to address [model fairness](https://haas.berkeley.edu/wp-content/uploads/What-is-fairness_-EGAL2.pdf)? (e.g., leveraging data augmentation techniques to account for training dataset imbalances; using a validation set to assess model performance across different skin tones) [to be updated]

 Although we weren't able to implement all of our ideas for making the model more inclusive, we hope our work serves as an inspiration for others to join us in this movement.
 We believe continued efforts toward creating more inclusive models will have a meaningful impact on improving healthcare outcomes for underrepresented groups.